 The purpose of the training will be to increase the knowledge of the participants from Member States and the common understanding of the best practices of surveillance to allow efficient, effective and early pest detection supported by the administrative and financial resources EC are making available.

-The survey programs shall be implemented under the sole responsibility of the competent authorities of the Member States.
-Each Member State therefore has an important role to play in ensuring that these objectives are achieved from 2018 to 2020 the program will offer one course in four different locations:
+The survey programs shall be implemented under the sole responsibility of the competent authorities of the Member States. each Member State therefore has an important role to play in ensuring that these objectives are achieved from 2021 to 2023 the program will offer:

 Agri Consulting Europe www.agriconsultingeurope.be/